discourse/mail-receiver/README.md

 reads all syslog data and dumps it to the container's `stderr` (which is then examinable by `docker logs`).

-If, by some chance, you have a system which can inject itself into a container and process syslog entries intelligently (such as, say, [syslogstash](https://github.com/discourse/syslogstash)), you can set the `SYSLOG_SOCKET` environment variable to an alternate path, and the `/dev/log` syslog socket will be symlinked to that alternate path.
+If, by some chance, you want to process your Postfix logs more extensively, you can set `SOCKETEE_RELAY_SOCKET` and all syslog messages will also be sent to that socket for further processing.

 # Theory of Operation